-Some niches are indeed easier to make money.
-That has to do with many different reasons, but it comes back to one simple reason.
+Some niches are indeed easier to make money in.
+That has to do with many reasons, but it comes back to one simple reason.

-Certain niches are easier to make money when you keep in mind that the main sources of revenue coming from a blog are:
+Specific niches are easier to make money when you keep in mind that the primary sources of revenue coming from a blog are:

 - Affiliate marketing

 - Display advertising

 With that in mind, let’s explore a couple of profitable niches that can make you money quickly.

 That is not to say that other niches can’t make you money, but generally, it will take you more time.

 I love this niche because it’s enormous, visual, and creative.
 It’s also a great money-making niche if you narrow down the topics.
 Home decor is a massive niche.
 You can write about small apartments, first apartments, decorating on a budget, best home decor DIY’s and so on.